If your Mac is in an excellent condition, you expect it to follow any commands promptly. The speed of a good Mac is almost always instant.

 Fix #3: Empty the Trash via Terminal.

 If you’re comfortable using commands, then emptying the Trash via Terminal should be easy for you.
-But before you do this, try deleting the files first using these shortcuts:
+But before you try using Terminal, delete the file first using these shortcuts:

-- Right-click on the item or items in the Trash that you want to delete, then choose Delete Immediately.
+- Right-click on the item or items that you want to delete, then choose Delete Immediately.

-- Hold down the Option key while emptying the Trash.
+- Hold down the Option key while emptying Trash.